trimstray/nginx-admins-handbook/doc/RULES.md

   > Cipher suites using `DHE` key exchange in OpenSSL require `tmp_DH` parameters, which the `ssl_dhparam` directive provides.
 The same is true for `DH_anon` key exchange, but in practice nobody uses those.
 The OpenSSL wiki page for Diffie Hellman Parameters it says: _To use perfect forward secrecy cipher suites, you must set up Diffie-Hellman parameters (on the server side)._ Look also at [SSL_CTX_set_tmp_dh_callback](https://www.openssl.org/docs/man1.0.2/man3/SSL_CTX_set_tmp_dh.html).

-  > If you use `ECDH/ECDHE` key exchange please see [Use more secure ECDH Curve](#beginner-use-more-secure-ecdh-curve) rule.
+  > If you use `ECDH/ECDHE` key exchange please see [Use more secure ECDH Curve - Hardening - P1](#beginner-use-more-secure-ecdh-curve) rule.

-  > Default key size in OpenSSL is `1024 bits` - it's vulnerable and breakable.
+  > In older versions of OpenSSL, if no key size is specified, default key size was `512/1024 bits` - it was vulnerable and breakable.
 For the best security configuration use your own DH Group (min. `2048 bit`) or use known safe ones pre-defined DH groups (it's recommended; the pre-defined DH groups `ffdhe2048`, `ffdhe3072` or `ffdhe4096` recommended by the IETF in [RFC 7919](https://tools.ietf.org/html/rfc7919#appendix-A) are audited and may be more resistant to attacks than ones randomly generated) from Mozilla SSL Configuration Generator:
   >
   >  - [ffdhe2048](https://ssl-config.mozilla.org/ffdhe2048.txt)
   >  - [ffdhe4096](https://ssl-config.mozilla.org/ffdhe4096.txt)